 Solution: Always set up an agenda before the meeting.
 If for some reason, you have failed to do so, transcription software will help you capture what was said.
 Structuring your meeting minutes, though, will take some time.

-What happens to the meeting minutes if you fail to keep the meeting within its boundaries?
+What happens to the board meeting minutes if you fail to keep the meeting within its boundaries?
 They become lengthy and lacking in structure, and, as a result, can’t be used for reference or deemed trustworthy.
 Even if a person responsible for meeting minutes has large attention spans, you can’t stretch their ability to focus endlessly.

-Without a pre-established format, meeting minutes may become unreadable or inaccessible.
+Without a pre-established format, board meeting minutes may become unreadable or inaccessible.
 If you don’t agree on a format, your colleagues who don’t have the software for reading these file types may be unable to access them.

 Meeting minutes are meant to be at your disposal instantly, whenever you need them for reference.
 In a critical situation, you don’t want to waste precious time on converting files into readable formats.